-- 1. Care Groups: provides personal care and coordination of activities based on geographical proximity.
-(See chapter 6.) - 2.
-Children: operates children's church (see chapter 4), vacation Bible school, preteen ministry (Crusaders), scouting (currently inactive), junior Bible quizzing (currently inactive), an annual children's revival, and other programs for children. - 3.
-Discipleship: orients and trains new people and offers specialized instruction for every interested person.
+1. Care Groups: provides personal care and coordination of activities based on geograph- ical proximity.
 (See chapter 6.)

-- 4. Ladies (Temple Keepers): provides spiritual and social events for women, coordinates work projects, raises funds for Mother's Memorial, conducts a ladies' Bible study and prayer meeting, takes an annual trip to the district ladies' conference, and organizes our annual Harvest Fest. - 5.
+- 2. Children: operates children's church (see chapter 4), vacation Bible school, preteen ministry (Crusaders), scouting (currently inactive), junior Bible quizzing (currently inactive), an annual children's revival, and other programs for children. - 3.
+Discipleship: orients and trains new people and offers specialized instruction for every interested person.
+(See chapter 6.) - 4.
+Ladies (Temple Keepers): provides spiritual and social events for women, coordinates work projects, raises funds for Mother's Memorial, conducts a ladies' Bible study and prayer meeting, takes an annual trip to the district ladies' conference, and organizes our annual Harvest Fest. - 5.
 Men: provides spiritual and social events for men, takes an annual trip to the district men's conference, coordinates pastor's prayer partners, and coordinates work projects for the church and for people in need. - 6.
 Music: oversees and operates the adult choir, youth choir, children's choir, ensemble, special songs, musicians, praise singers, musicals, music lessons, and orchestra (potential for future). - 7.
-Outreach: makes calls and visits; canvasses neighborhoods; conducts a small group Bible study at church for outreach and training; and conducts street services and outreach endeavors for the main church, the daughter works, and other churches in the area who request assistance.
-This department also includes the following ministries, each of which has its own coordinator: college campus (currently inactive), deaf, home Bible studies, jail, juvenile detention center, Filipino, Korean, nursing home, retirement home, twelve-step recovery, van (picks up people without transportation including those in halfway houses), Vietnamese, and visitor follow-up.
+Outreach: makes calls and visits; canvasses neighborhoods; conducts a small group Bible study at church for outreach and training; and conducts street services and out- reach endeavors for the main church, the daughter works, and other churches in the area who request assistance.
+This department also includes the following ministries, each of which has its own coordinator: college campus (clartently inactive), deaf, home Bible studies, jail, juvenile detention center, Filipino, Korean, nursing home, retirement home, twelve-step recovery, van (picks up people without transportation including those in halfway houses), Vietnamese, and visitor follow-up. - 8.
+Singles: provides spiritual and social activities approximately twice a month for single adults, conducts an annual singles' conference at our church, and organizes various trips.
+Some activities are conducted separately for two subgroups: young singles to age thirty, usually never married (Singles 1), and older singles, usually divorced with children (Singles 2).
+Single adults in their late teens and early twenties are also urged to participate in youth activities, since they are in a time of transition and serve as leaders and role models for younger teens.
+A Sunday school class, called college and career, also ministers to singles.